Talks that I offer

 This is a very personal view of modern English gardening and gardens.
 I start by looking at some plants from all over the World that deserve to be more widely grown in our gardens.
 This is followed by a look at some ways of putting plants together to create borders and finishes with a consideration of what makes plants & borders in to a garden.

 There are many different choices when creating a new and much smaller garden.
 You will instantly have ideas about which plants you want to grow and the site will have an influence but do you have just herbaceous plants, just shrubs, or a mixture?
 Do you need a lawn or a pond?
 Do you care about colour or one particular group of plants such as ferns?
 What about growing British native species, and encouraging wildlife?
-This talk looks at the options when making a new garden from scratch; it is based on the creation our tiny new garden.
+This talk looks at the options when making a new garden from scratch; it is based on the creation our tiny new garden since moving to Faringdon in 2014.

 Inspired by the Botanic Garden’s Gold Medal winning exhibit at the Chelsea Flower Show this talk explains some of the theory employed by artists and gardeners to achieve a variety of effects.
 Theory is supported by examples of specific colour combinations from my Wife’s garden of 1/5 acre, and the new much smaller garden.